department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 <div class="va-introtext">

-In order to be eligible for a VA direct or VA-backed home loan, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
+Learn about VA home loan eligibility requirements.
+In order to get a VA direct or VA-backed home loan, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit based on your service history and duty status.
 Find out if you can get a COE.
 Keep in mind that you’ll also need to meet your lender’s credit and income loan requirements to receive financing.

 </div>